diegoboh/diegoboh.github.io/_pages/about.md

 I am a PhD candidate in Economics at Pompeu Fabra University and the Barcelona School of Economics under the supervision of Prof. [Luca Fornaro](https://crei.cat/people/fornaro/) and Prof. [Alberto Martin](https://crei.cat/people/martin/).

 **Research interests:** \
-International macroeconomics, international finance, and monetary policy.
+International macroeconomics, international finance and monetary policy.